precla/irc-bot-nodejs/README.md

 	Example: `!weather Zagreb` or `!weather 10000,hr` will show the weather for Zagreb.
 - `!tv`, `!next`, `!last <showname>` - Example: `!next Suits` - gets info about the next *Suits* episode.
 - `!isup` - checks if a specified site is up.
 Example: `!isup www.github.com`
+- `!csgo` - get player info for the game Counter-Strike: Global Offensive

 ### To-do:
 - add more? ofc!